-- Students become familiar with children's literature in ASL, videogames and television programs, and learn children's games. - Examples: Using animated video games and picture books designed for Deaf children; viewing the story of Frog, Where Are You?; participating in the Point Nod Walk game. - Students examine elements of Deaf art including hands, handshapes and eyes.
+• Students become familiar with children's literature in ASL, videogames and television programs, and learn children's games.

+Examples: Using animated video games and picture books designed for Deaf children; viewing the story of Frog, Where Are You?; participating in the Point Nod Walk game.

+- Students examine elements of Deaf art including hands, handshapes, and eyes.
 Examples: Playing with wooden and carved handshape blocks; using handshape cards; participating in the What Am I Looking At? game. - Students identify and observe tangible products of Deaf culture.

-Examples: Gaining hands on experience making handshape cookies; playing with the Signing - Bear stuffed animal; wearing t-shirts featuring the ASL alphabet and / or numbers. - Students recognize fundamental themes of Deaf culture.
+Examples: Gaining hands on experience making handshape cookies; role playing with the Signing Bear stuffed animal; personalizing t-shirts with the ASL alphabet and / or numbers. - Students recognize fundamental themes of Deaf culture.
 Examples: Understanding the concept that some people "hear" with their eyes; creating artwork focusing on hands; understanding how Deaf people are different yet similar to hearing people. - Students learn about symbols that reflect Deaf culture.
-Examples: Understanding the simple meaning of pic; recognizing the connection between names and name signs.
+Examples: Understanding the simple meaning of property; recognizing the connection between names and name signs.

 - Students become familiar with age-appropriate literature in ASL videogames and television programs, and learn games played by Deaf peers.
 Examples: Viewing fairy tales; playing the CopyCat video game; producing simple handshape poetry. - Students examine how the major themes of hands, eyes, and signs, appear in selected pieces of Deaf art.

-Examples: Examining the artwork of Chuck Baird and Betty Miller: identifying the meaning of - Examples: Examining the artwork of Chuck Baird and Betty Miller; identifying the meaning of selected images; viewing the poetry of Clayton Valli. - Students identify and observe tangible products of Deaf culture.
+Examples: Examining the artwork of Chuck Baird and Betty Miller; identifying the meaning of selected images; viewing the poetry of Clayton Valli. - Students identify and observe tangible products of Deaf culture.